jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 =================================================================================

 ----

+* I go back to the terminal_ that is running the tests

 I add a test for a :ref:`dictionary <dictionaries>` (key-value pairs in curly braces (``{}``), separated by a comma)